 Private healthcare in Argentina is generally financed by voluntary insurance schemes.
 As in other countries, costs vary from provider to provider.
 Expats can receive medical coverage through a number of international health insurers, otherwise many small, private clinics also have their own schemes.

 Expats should note that the cost of monthly premiums merely gives a discount off the price of care when it is needed.
 Private health insurance cover is also highly localised, so if expats leave town, their policy will often no longer be valid.

 Expats can also pay premiums directly to a private clinic and bypass health insurance.
 Expats doing this must simply present their passport when visiting the clinic; no residency visa is needed.
 An obvious downside to this policy is that expats are limited as to where they can receive treatment.

 Social Security or Obras Sociales are obligatory insurance schemes run by the trade unions and are only applicable to Argentinians and permanent residents who are legally employed.
 Both employer and employee pay contributions towards in-patient and out-patient care.
 Medication is also covered; although, if contributions are not sufficient to cover the cost of treatment, the employer or employee will have to pay the difference.

 Health hazards in Argentina

-Argentina is considered a low-risk area for both cholera and malaria, but dengue fever is becoming more of a concern.
+Argentina is considered a low-risk area for both cholera and malaria, but dengue fever is a slight concern during the summer months.
 The most effective way to guard against dengue fever is to avoid mosquito bites, particularly during the day.
 Using mosquito repellents and wearing long pants and sleeves are some simple methods expats can use to avoid being bitten.